What are Audit Assertions?

 Relevance and Uses of Audit Assertions

 These are a few of the financial metrics which are being commonly used by analysts and investors to evaluate the company stocks.
 During the process of an audit of a company’s financial statements, the main idea of an auditor is to check and confirm the reliability of the facts and the figures recognized in the financial statements and capture the facts truly and fairly in the audit assertions.

-This has been a guide to what is Audit Assertions and its definition.
+This article has been a guide to what is Audit Assertions and its definition.
 Here we discuss the list of audit assertions along with its categories (Account balances, classes of transactions, presentation, and disclosure).
 You may learn more about our articles below on accounting –